Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Restrictive 10GB Monthly Data Limit

-As with most safe free VPNs, PrivadoVPN’s main drawback is the 10GB monthly data cap, which gave us roughly 4 hours of HD streaming.
+Like most safe free VPNs, PrivadoVPN’s main drawback is the 10GB monthly data cap, which gave me roughly 4 hours of HD streaming.

-While this is enough for sporadic VPN use, you’ll have to either upgrade to a paid plan (or a better paid service) to stream a lot more geo-restricted content each month.
+This is enough for occasional VPN use but you’ll have to either upgrade to a paid plan (or a better paid service) to stream a lot more geo-restricted content each month.

-You also have to refresh the data allowance via your online account manually, which is inconvenient and unnecessary since no other free VPN does it.
+You also have to refresh the data allowance via your online account manually, which is an irritating faff that no other free VPN makes you do.

 Disappointing Device Support